-Valparaiso and Vina del Mar are neighbouring seaside towns one hour 40 minutes drive from Santiago, the capital of Chile.
+Valparaiso and Vina del Mar Chile are neighbouring seaside towns one hour 40 minutes drive from Santiago, the capital of Chile.
 As we were staying in Santiago for four nights we took the opportunity to visit these two famous seaside towns.

 How to get to Valparaiso from Santiago

 We could wander around Valparaiso by foot and potentially run out of time to see Vina del Mar or we could take a Day Trip that includes both.
-Timing was important as we had booked the 6.30pm bus back to Santiago.
+The timing was important as we had booked the 6.30 pm bus back to Santiago.

 The tour includes a visit to Plaza Sotomayor in Valparaiso and one building that you cannot miss is the headquarters of the Chilean Navy – Armada de Chile.
 If we had not taken the tour this would have taken us a good 30 minutes to walk here.

 Ascensore Artilleria is one of the 16 remaining funiculars linking the flat area of the city with Artilleria hill.
-The trip lasts a quick 80 seconds and it is a must do if you are visiting Valparaiso.
+The trip lasts a quick 80 seconds and it is a must-do if you are visiting Valparaiso.

 Vina del Mar means in Spanish the Vineyard of the Sea, but is it also known as the Garden City.
 A popular seaside resort of Chile, Vina del Mar offers those who visit, many parks and water fountains, casinos, shopping malls and Caleta Abarca beach.

 The working clock of Vina del Mar is one of the city’s most famous landmarks.
 Its face is made only with flowers.
 Here you can take a relaxing ride on a traditional horse-drawn carriage (which the locals call ‘victoria’s’) through the historic streets and along the waterfront.